 If you and your spouse agree to help, set some guidelines and boundaries

 One of the terms and conditions should be complete transparency into their finances.
 You should be able to see how they are spending their money .
-You should have access to their credit card statements etc. I strongly recommend not giving them cash.
+You should have access to their credit card statements, bank statements, and other financial documents.
+I strongly recommend not giving them cash.
 Pay for things directly.
-For example, pay the bank directly for their mortgage.
-Send over groceries that you paid for etc.
+For example, pay the bank directly for their mortgage or have groceries delivered.

 Helping financially irresponsible parents can wreak havoc on a marriage.
 This is definitely a topic to discuss with your partner before getting engaged.
 Remember – you made a vow with your spouse, not your parents.

-It is very important that you do NOT give them straight cash or enable their behavior.
-It is akin to giving cash to a drug addict – they will just buy more drugs.
-In the case of your parents, getting cash from you will only help them in the short term until they run out and make their next financial mistake.
+It is very important that you do NOT give them straight cash or enable any poor financial behavior.
+It is akin to giving cash to a drug addict–they will just buy more drugs.
+In the case of your parents, getting cash from you will only help them in the short term.
+Eventually, they will run out and make their next financial mistake.
 This is the concept of economic outpatient care discussed in the Millionaire Next Door.
 Basically, when people get money freely, they often do not spend it wisely.
 Ironically, it’s the folks that don’t get money so easily that often do better in life.

 You may be able to get a tax break by supporting your parents

 Your parent does not have to live with you to be claimed as your dependent.
 Generally, if your parent’s taxable income is less than his/her personal exemption ($4,050 in 2017) and you provide more than half of your parent’s support, you can claim your parent.